top of page

 ABOUT ME

 I am a cultural historian whose work often crosses national and disciplinary boundaries.
-I specialize in the fields of Gender & Sexuality and Celebration Studies, and I am particularly interested in Carnivals and drag competitions.
+I specialize in the fields of Gender & Sexuality and Celebration Studies.

 My first book, Carnival in Alabama: Marked Bodies and Invented Traditions in Mobile, uses Mardi Gras as a vehicle to understand social and cultural changes in Mobile, Alabama (USA) in the second half of the 20th century.